bitmark-inc/docs/learning-bitmark/working-with-bitmarks/creating-bitmark-account.md

 <br>

-Here are the steps to create a new Bitmark Account using the Bitmark-CLI:
+Here are the steps to create a new Bitmark Account using the Bitmark CLI:

 * Install [Bitmark-CLI](https://github.com/bitmark-inc/docs/blob/master/bitmark-references/bitmark-cli/bitmark-cli.md)